Wavelet-Space Representations for Neural Super-Resolution in Rendering Pipelines: Results

 While quantitative metrics such as PSNR, SSIM, and LPIPS provide useful averages, they do not always capture perceptual differences.
 We therefore present visual comparisons against key baselines, focusing on regions with fine textures, sharp edges, and high-frequency structures.

-Across representative examples at $2\times$ (and one case at $3\times$) upscaling, the no-wavelet baseline (NoWave) preserves overall structure but often smooths out high-frequency detail.
-DFASR improves sharpness but can still exhibit ringing artifacts or residual blur in challenging regions.
-Our SWT-based model shows modest improvements in edge clarity and texture fidelity, particularly in repeated patterns, foliage, and diagonal structures.
-As shown in Figure~\ref{fig:qual_comp_vertical}, SWT restores edges slightly more faithfully than both DFASR and NoWave, reflecting the benefit of processing in wavelet space.
-In the first and second scenes, the model demonstrates improved color fidelity and edge preservation, while in the final scene it exhibits reduced color errors, resulting in more visually consistent reconstruction.
+Classical interpolation (Bicubic) produces overly smoothed reconstructions with little recovery of fine detail, while Real-ESRGAN \cite{RealESRGAN:2021} generates sharper results but still leaves high-frequency textures blurry and occasionally hallucinates patterns inconsistent with geometry.
+Rendering-aware methods show clearer advantages: the no-wavelet baseline (NoWave) and DFASR preserves overall structure and decent sharpness but often introduces ringing or residual blur.
+Our SWT-based model provides modest but consistent improvements in edge clarity and texture fidelity, particularly in repeated patterns, foliage, and diagonal structures.
+As shown in Figure~\ref{fig:qual_comp_vertical}, SWT restores edges more faithfully than both DFASR and NoWave, and in several scenes demonstrates improved color fidelity and reduced errors, resulting in more visually consistent reconstruction.

-These visual observations align with the quantitative trends, indicating that the wavelet-space formulation provides a small but consistent improvement in high-frequency detail reconstruction.
+These visual observations align with the quantitative trends, indicating that the wavelet-space formulation provides a small but reliable improvement in high-frequency detail reconstruction.